mystor/cisc434-chat/README.md

 javac Server.java && java Server
 ```

+The server uses port `9095`, which is currently non-configurable.
+Please ensure port `9095` is avaliable before starting the server.

-# Client
+## Client

-Install the app on an android phone or emulator
+Load the Android Studio project found in the AndroidChat directory, build it, and install on an android phone or emulator.